gundam-organization/gundam/docs/user-guide/xsllhxseccov.md

 + `-b` : Optional amount to add to the diagonal to force positive definite (e.g. `-b 0.0001`).
 + `-r` : Parameters not to include (explained below).
 + `-C` : Flag to calculate correlation matrix.
++ `-S` : Flag to save the matrices as TMatrixT's instead of TMatrixTSym's.

 ### Overview